 Follow these steps to setup PayPal Payflow Pro on Chargebee's live site:

-Step 1: In your Chargebee Live Site, go to Settings > Gateway Settings and click on Add a Gateway.
+Step 1: In your Chargebee Live Site, go to Settings > Site Settings > Payment Gateways and click on Add a Gateway.
 You will now see a list of Payment Gateways.

 Step 2: From the list, choose PayPal Payflow Pro, this will redirect you to the PayPal Payflow Pro Configuration Page.